pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 {{< commit clamp-score-at-zero >}}

 The `score < 0` part is the test — it asks whether the `score` variable is less than zero.
-If it is, the indented code runs.
+If it is, the *indented* (pushed to the right) code runs.
 Here, there is only one indented line, which sets `score` to zero.

 ## Game complete!